-A reasonable number, not to exceed five (5) Association representatives, will be allowed reasonable time off without loss of compensation or other benefits when formally meeting and conferring with representatives of the City on matters within the scope of representation.
+A reasonable number, not to exceed three (3) Association representatives, will be allowed reasonable time off without loss of compensation or other benefits when formally meeting and conferring with representatives of the City on matters within the scope of representation.
+No two representatives are to be employed in the same Division and no more than three representatives are to be employed in the same Department.

-The City and Association agree to form a committee composed of members of the Association and Management upon commencement of MOU term to meet and confer on the following, to work in good faith to finalize and implement the following document changes:
+The City and Association agree to form a committee composed of members of the Association and Management upon commencement of MOU term to meet and confer on the following, to work in good faith to finalize and implement the following document changes: 1.
+Meet and confer on proposed updates to the job descriptions for Parks and Recreation Supervisor levels 1, 2, and 3.
+The goal is to clearly define the duties and responsibilities of each level and distinguish the roles across the three tiers.